 The Australian Judiciary is born of Genocide.
 Heal this Nation with a Treaty.
 Show respect for Family and Community in our law.

-Australia is facing a catastrophic crisis within the justice system which has been created over 230 years by an unfair Judicial Structure.
+Australia is facing a catastrophic crisis within the justice system which has been created over 230 years by the unfair Structure of the Australian Judiciary.
 The Judiciary was born of a genocide which perpetuates itself on the citizens to this very day created by the massive power imbalance between those with power and privileged and the rest of us.
 Every single day we are informed of another major failure by the institutions and industries that we all depend upon for long term stability.
-These failures have eroded our trust in governments and the unfair Judicial Structure that is supposed to run this nation with integrity as they no longer are transparent and hide the truth using legal magic.
+These failures have eroded our trust in governments and the unfair Structure of the Australian Judiciary. that is supposed to run this nation with integrity as they no longer are transparent and hide the truth using legal magic.

 We all believe that our Judicial Structure is incorruptible and the regulatory bodies and the courts are working in the interests of the citizens of this country in the interests of justice.
 Unfortunately this is a myth, albeit a well marketed and a well protected myth.